-The Scheme has adopted the amendments to AASB 7, effective 1 July 2009.
-This requires the Scheme to classify fair value measurements using a fair value hierarchy that reflects the subjectivity of the inputs used in making the measurements.
+The Scheme classifies fair value measurements using a fair value hierarchy that reflects the subjectivity of the inputs used in making the measurements.
 The fair value hierarchy has the following levels:

-- Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1). - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2). - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (level
+- Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1). - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2). - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (level 3).